alex-petrenko/sample-factory/docs/get-started/huggingface.md

 #### Using the load_from_hub Scipt

-To download a model from the HuggingFace Hub to use with Sample-Factory, use the `load_from_hub` script:
+To download a model from the Hugging Face Hub to use with Sample-Factory, use the `load_from_hub` script:

 ```
 python -m sample_factory.huggingface.load_from_hub -r <HuggingFace_repo_id> -d <train_dir_path>